PDFs by language

 In some cases, doctors may test for specific gene changes in the breast cancer cells that could mean certain targeted drugs or immunotherapy drugs might help treat the cancer.

 These molecular tests can be done on tissue taken during a biopsy or surgery for breast cancer.
 If the biopsy sample is too small and all the molecular tests cannot be done, the testing may also be done on blood that is taken from a vein just like a regular blood draw.
-This blood contains the DNA from dead tumor cells found in the bloodstream of people with advanced breast cancer.
+This blood contains the DNA from dead tumor cells (known as circulating tumor DNA, or ctDNA).
 Obtaining the tumor DNA through a blood draw is sometimes called a "liquid biopsy" and can have advantages over a standard needle biopsy, which can carry risks.